 Effective Treatment for Symptoms Caused by Vaping

-How Heavy Metals Toxicity Contributes to Mental Health Symptoms
+How Heavy Metal Toxicity Contributes to Mental Health Symptoms

 At the ATMC inpatient center, we see hundreds of cases per year who play mental health symptoms while experiencing heavy metals toxicity.
+Many persons are not really aware of the risks of vaping until they see their test results.
 Our licensed team thoroughly reviews test results and provides treatments that will aid in the neurotoxin removal process.

 6 symptoms seen in cases of heavy metals toxicity:

-How Vaping Leads to Addiction or Substance Abuse in Teens
+Vaping Can Lead to Addiction or Substance Abuse in Teens

 Vaping comes in both nicotine and non-nicotine versions, but another popular drug used in Vape devices is THC.
 The Wikipedia definition for THC is as follows “Tetrahydrocannabinol (THC) is one of at least 113 cannabinoids identified in cannabis.
 THC is the principal psychoactive constituent of cannabis.
 With chemical name (−)-trans-Δ⁹-tetrahydrocannabinol, the term THC also refers to cannabinoid isomers.”

-It is very important for parents and adults to be vigilant when it comes to the use of vape devices because oftentimes, the vape can be filled with THC liquid and used as a means to get high.
-This trend is especially popular amongst vape users and teens.
+It is very important for parents and adults to be vigilant and aware of the risks of vaping.
+Concerning the use of vape devices, oftentimes, the vape can be filled with THC liquid and used as a means to get high.
+This trend is especially popular among very young vape users and teens.
 As seen in a Reuters article, “Overall, almost 9 percent of students had vaped marijuana, including 4.5 percent of students in middle school and 12.4 percent of students in high school.”

 Marijuana has always been deemed a gateway drug.
 Yet now it seems vaping or e-cigarettes could be the trigger leading to additional substance abuse and unhealthy behaviors.